Hong Kong Code of Marketing of Formula Milk and Related Products, and Food Products for Infants & Young Children

 • promote or distribute designated products to any person via health workers / health care facilities.

-Informational materials about products provided by M&Ds should be limited to scientific and factual matters.
+7. Information and Promotion to Health Workers Informational materials about products provided by M&Ds should be limited to scientific and factual matters.

 M&Ds may provide designated products to health workers only for the purpose of professional evaluation or research at the institutional level.